LSSTDESC/tom_desc/README.md

 do this on the production server, as you stand a chance of wiping out the existing database!

+- Create a secrets volume with
+     - django_secret_key equal to something long and secure
+     - postgres_password equao to fragile
+     - postgres_ro_password equal to SOMETHING
 - Create the postgres workload at spin.
   - image: registry.services.nersc.gov/raknop/tom-desc-postgres
+  - env vars
-  - env var: POSTGRES_DATA_DIR=/var/lib/postgresql/data
+      - POSTGRES_DATA_DIR=/var/lib/postgresql/data
+      - POSTGRES_PASSWORD_FILE=/secrets/postgres-password
+      - POSTGRES_USER=postgres
   - volume: persistent storage claim mounted at /var/lib/postgresql/data
+  - secrets described above mounted at /secrets
   - Otherwise standard spin stuff (I think)
   - Fix an annoying spin permissions issue so that postgres can read the volume
       - Don't start the postgres workload (make it a scalable deployment of 0 pods)
       - Make a temporary workload that gives you a linux shell and mounts the same volume
       - chown <uid>:<gid> on the mounted volume inside a pod running that temporary workload where uid and gid are of the postgres user (101 and 104 in my case)
-      - Now set the postgres workload to a scalable deployment of 1 pod; it should run happily.
+      - Now set the postgres workload to a scalable deployment of 1 pod;
+      - it should run happily.
+  - Create the postgres_ro user used by the db app:
+      - CREATE USER postgres_ro PASSWORD '<password>';   (password is what you put in secrets)
+      - GRANT CONNECT ON DATABASE tom_desc TO postgres_ro;
+      - In the tom_desc database:
+          - GRANT USAGE ON SCHEMA public TO postgres_ro;
+          - GRANT SELECT ON ALL TALBES IN SCHEMA public TO postgres_ro;
+          - ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO postgres_ro;
 - Create the tom workload with:
    - image registry.services.nersc.gov/raknop/tom-desc-production (or -dev)
    - env vars: